locationtech/geomesa/docs/user/datastores/runtime_config.rst

 geomesa.stats.generate
 ++++++++++++++++++++++

-This property controls whether GeoMesa will generate statistics during ingestion.
+This property controls whether GeoMesa will generate statistics for a given feature type during ingestion.
 It is specified as a Boolean, ``true`` or ``false``.
-This property will be used if a data store is not explicitly configured using the ``geomesa.stats.enable`` data store parameter.
+This property will be used when a feature type is first created, if stats are not explicitly configured in the feature type user data or through the ``geomesa.stats.enable`` data store parameter.
+See :ref:`stat_config` for details on configuring the feature type.

 geomesa.strategy.decider
 ++++++++++++++++++++++++